 Imagine you forgot to switch off the lights and headed to your office and realized later in the mid-way.
 With IoT, you can control this situation.
 Therefore it is not a bolt from the blue if you see someone controlling their AC sitting at the office or while driving.

-If you have always been liked to be out of the ordinary then IoT enabled homes are something that you need to look in 2018.
+If you have always been liked to be out of the ordinary, then IoT enabled homes are something that you needed to look in 2018.

 A. Philips Smart Illumination Solutions:

 Philips has come with a new idea of smart illumination solutions that allows you to control the lights as per your mood.
 Watch the video:

 According to a blog by Dann Albright, if you need a hassle-free lock experience without worrying about your keys, then August Smart lock is all that you have been looking for.
 It unlocks automatically when you come home and closes the door automatically once you turn back.

 You have the right to grant guest keys to your maid or a guest, but it’s on you when to expire the permission.
 Suppose you are going out for a run and you can’t carry your phone, but the door has to be locked.
 There is an optional keypad for this purpose.
 A great way to start with Smart Lock!